Facebook, Google, Twitter: How tech giants are involved in the Russia investigation

 Twitter representatives told lawmakers that it suspended approximately two dozen accounts that were potentially linked to Russia and corresponded to Facebook’s troublesome accounts.
 Additionally, it said it found 179 related accounts that violated their rules.

-Twitter also revealed in a blog post that Russia Today, which it said “has strong links to the Russian government,” spent $274,000 in ads in 2016.
+Twitter also revealed in a blog post that Russia Today (RT), which it said “has strong links to the Russian government,” spent $274,000 in ads in 2016.

 After representatives met with lawmakers, Rep. Mark Warner, D-Va., slammed the information shared from Twitter as being “frankly inadequate on almost every level.”
 He said Twitter’s explanations of its response was “deeply disappointing.”

-Twitter announced Thursday that it has banned ads from Russia Today (RT) and Sputnik.
+Twitter also announced that it has banned ads from RT and Sputnik.

-The social media giant said it would use the money already spent on advertisements by Russia Today for research around civic engagement and electoral misinformation.
+The social media giant said it would use the money already spent on advertisements by RT for research around civic engagement and electoral misinformation.

+Twitter is expected to tell congressional committees that it has shuttered nearly 3,000 accounts linked to Russia’s Internet Research Agency – known for spreading pro-Russian government propaganda.
+That number is nearly 14 times larger than the number of accounts Twitter handed over to congressional committees three weeks ago, according to a person familiar with the matter.

 And Google?